herv250/Todo-app/README.md

 # TodolistApp

-MEAN stack met GraphQLbovenop REST
+MEAN stack with GraphQL on top REST

-Herve Munyaneza
+Hervé Munyaneza